amida-tech/blue-button-record/README.md

 __Arguments__
 * `secName` - Section name.
 * `id` - Id of the match.
-* `callback(err, matchInfo)` - A callback which is called when entries are match information is retrieved, or an error occurs.  `entry` and `match_entry` contain patient health data for partial and matching existing data.
+* `callback(err, matchInfo)` - A callback which is called when match information is retrieved, or an error occurs.  `match_entry` and `entry` contain patient health data for partial and matching existing data.

 __Examples__